resthub/resthub.org/backbone-stack.rst

 Use this.$() selector
 ---------------------

 this.$() is a shortcut for this.$el.find().
-You should use it for all your view DOM selector code in order to find elements only in your view content, not in the wall page.
-It allows your to follow encapsulation pattern, and will make it possible to have several instance of your view on the same page.
-Even with singleton view, it is a good idea to use this pattern.
+You should use it for all your view DOM selector code in order to find elements within your view (i.e. not in the whole page).
+It follows the encapsulation pattern, and will make it possible to have several instance of your view on the same page.
+Even with a singleton view, it is a good idea to use this pattern.

 Events
 ------